ramkishorem/django_app_template/README.md

 Django App Template
 ========================

-This is the template that I use to create a new django project for development in a windows environment.
+This is the template that I use to start a new django app for development in a windows environment.
+It makes use of the template argument added to startapp command in 1.4.

 * admin, urls files and template, static folders created